-Туре Name of company or individual Voting rights holding or held Relation with the party Transactions Transaction amount (Millions of yen) (Note 1) Account title Ending balance (Millions of yen) Companies, etc. over which officer and its er which r and its family Intec Lease Co., Ltd. ujority of voting 1 Lease of assets, etc. Payment of lease fees, etc. (Note 2) 91 Lease liabilities within one year 0 member own the majority of the voting rights Lease liabilities beyond one year 0
+Туре Name of company or individual Voting rights holding or held Relation with the party Transactions Transaction amount (Millions of yen) (Note 1) Account title Ending balance (Millions of yen) Companies, etc. over which officer and its close family Intec Lease Lease of assets, Payment of Lease liabilities within one year 2 member own the majority of the voting rights Co., Ltd. etc. lease fees, etc. (Note 2) 88 Lease liabilities beyond one year 8